therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 ![image_tag](/static/Lab1_gcpaddon/image32.png)

 - Leave defaults (empty) for logs to include in sink and click `Next`
-- Leave defaults (empty) for logs to filter out of sink and click `Next`
+- Leave defaults (empty) for logs to filter out of sink.
-- Click `Create sink` when ready.
+- On last screen click `Create sink` when ready.

 >[!NOTE]